rokmc756/GSS-Training/README.md

 ~~~
 - Install JDK 1.8
  - Installing java -  https://java.com/en/download/help/mac_install.xml
-  - If you did not install JDK version correcdtly, Follow the step descriabed at the link [1]
+  - If you did not install JDK version correcdtly, Follow the step descriabed at the link [1] and reinstall it
     - [1] How to uninstall java on Mac -  https://explainjava.com/uninstall-java-macos/

 ## Preparing MySQL environment on PCF